 Baccalaureate/Bachelor's degree: Honours (DLE) TST General Degree-Level Expectations (DLE's) for Second Entry Undergraduate Certificate Programs The student will be able to demonstrate: Learning Outcomes for Certificate in Theology and Interreligious Engagement (CTIE) Program: This certificate is awarded to students who have demonstrated the following: 3.
 Application of Knowledge The ability to review, present and critically evaluate qualitative and quantitative information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theories concepts and methods of the subject(s) of study; c) Apply underlying concepts, principles, and techniques of analysis, both within and outside the discipline; d) Where appropriate use this knowledge in the creative process; and The ability to use a range of established techniques to: a) Initiate and undertake critical evaluation of arguments, assumptions, abstract concepts and information; b) Propose solutions; c) Frame appropriate questions for the purpose of solving a problem; d) Solve a problem or create a new work; and e) Make critical use of scholarly review and primary sources.
-Ability to employ appropriate methodologies, sources and norms of at least one faith/spiritual tradition to: Engage in respectful dialogue with other disciplines and faith/spiritual traditions; Interpret cultural contexts; Formulate theological arguments; Communicate theological concepts; Exercise responsible citizenship, and social leadership; and Critical use of established concepts and techniques to address problems and analyze contextual concerns.
-Ability to: Develop lines of argument appropriate to the interdisciplinary and interreligious nature of the program; Analyze information; and Make use of scholarly reviews and primary sources.
+Ability to employ appropriate methodologies, sources and norms of at least one faith/spiritual tradition to: Ability to: Develop lines of argument appropriate to the interdisciplinary and interreligious nature of the program; Analyze information; and Make use of scholarly reviews and primary sources.
 4. Communication Skills The ability to communicate information, arguments, and analyses accurately and reliably, orally and in writing to a range of audiences.
 Ability to foster a safe and respectful environment within which to communicate arguments and analyses effectively and collegially, orally and in writing, to a range of different audience.
 Ability to: 5.
 Awareness of Limits of Knowledge An understanding of the limits to their own knowledge and ability, and an appreciation of the uncertainty, ambiguity and limits to knowledge and how this might influence analyses and interpretations.
 Awareness of limits of knowledge within the methods, sources, and articulated norms of faith/spirituality.
 Respectful engagement of sociocultural influences, perspectives of other faith/spiritual traditions, and contributions of other scholarly disciplines.
 Understanding of the diversity of Christian theological approaches and engagements with different faith communities and a recognition that engaging this diversity tends to disrupt settled opinion; Recognition that it is not possible to fully and adequately represent one's own religious beliefs, let alone those of another religion; and Ability to articulate the limits of the theology and practice of dialogue and of language, concepts, analogues across different religious traditions.
 6. Autonomy and Professional Capacity Qualities and transferable skills necessary for Ability to develop and evaluate strategies for ongoing professional Qualities and transferable skills necessary for further study.